Written by Sarah, Lou Duggan Creative Studio Specialist | Last updated May 26, 2022 with new gallery photos

 (Unless otherwise specified, programs run from the Lou Duggan Creative Studio are for adults and teens.
 Children under 14 are very welcome if accompanied by an adult and if you feel the activity is appropriate for them.)

 We’d love to see your photos and videos!
 What are you making in the Studio?

-We'll be sharing community DIYs on our social channels and website, and hope to see a colourful mosaic of creativity!
+We'll be sharing community DIYs on our social channels and here in our gallery, and hope to see a colourful mosaic of creativity!